-The Environmental Outlook to 2050 (2012) produced by the Organization for Economic Co-operation and Development (OECD) reports that during the period between 2000 and 2050, global demand for water will increase by approximately 55%, and over 40% of the global population will be living in river basins under severe water stress.
+The OECD’s 2012 report entitled Environmental Outlook to 2050 states that during the period between 2000 and 2050, global demand for water will increase by approximately 55% owing to economic development and population increase, while more than 40% of the world’s population will be living in river basins that suffer from severe water shortages.

 The Kubota Group sees conserving water resources as one of its materiality, and has been advancing initiatives to promote the effective utilization of water resources and to address water risks, such as the reduction of water consumption by promoting water saving and wastewater recycling, and the proper management of wastewater treatment and wastewater quality.
 Production sites promote measures not to cause adverse effects on local ecosystems and the lives of local residents, taking into consideration the status of water stress in the respective regions.

 - Medium-Term Environmental Conservation Targets 2020 and the Results for RY2019

 - Water Consumption in the Business Sites